 Rosé Sangria

 Oranges: fresh orange slices are a classic sangria ingredient

-How do I make this sangria recipe refined sugar free?
+Make it refined sugar free.
 If you are working to keep refined sugars out of your diet, you can still enjoy this sangria recipe with one small swap!
 In place of the ¼ cup of granulated sugar, use 2 Tablespoons of agave syrup.
 Now you have a refined-sugar free cocktail you can sip on all summer long – whoo hoo!

-Can I make this into a sparkling rosé sangria?
+Make it into a sparkling rosé sangria.
 I personally like my sangria on the boozy side, but I know a lot of people want a super light and bubbly rosé sangria for the summertime.
 This is easy to accomplish by topping your glass of rosé sangria with sparkling water to your liking!
 You can use plain sparkling water or a flavored sparkling water.
 This rosé sangria would taste great topped with orange, lemon, or tangerine sparkling water too.

-Can I make this rosé sangria recipe for a crowd?
-Of course!
-You can easily double (or triple) this summer sangria recipe for a great party drink!
+While this is already a batch cocktail, if you’re having a larger gathering, you can easily double (or triple) this summer sangria recipe for a great party drink!
 You’ll just need to find a large enough container to mix and serve this in if making for a crowd.
 This would be a great large batch cocktail recipe for a summer BBQ, girls night, or your next family gathering.

+Rosé Sangria